 JACK lies unconscious in a hospital bed.
-In a far corner sits GRANVILLE, in overalls, ringing his hands.
-Beside him sits CARTER LEE, dressed in his white suit.
-They are discussing something, in hushed voices.
+In a far corner sits GRANVILLE, angry, in overalls, jabbing his finger at CARTER LEE, dressed in his white suit.
+They are discussing something, in heated but hushed voices.

 INT.
 HOSPITAL, ROCKY MOUNT - DAY